lunalite/UITestLearning/README.md

 -- and system-images;android-26;google_apis;x86

 ## Updates
+### 16 November 2017
+* added storing of data for text.
+The method of getting state remains unchanged.
+* Stopped closing the android keyboard for it is causing a different state everytime and is non-deterministic.
+* added discriminator for buttons leading to outside the apk

 ### 15 November 2017
 * emulator is restarted after 50 counts instead.
 * Started data parsing of JSON format from mongodump